How many times have you found yourself trapped in a cycle of doing something the hard way, but just couldn’t get off the hamster wheel?

 But by standing firm and carving out time for our loved ones in advance, we’ll be that much more successful.

-For super creative/no-cost ideas made for “real life” grab my Ultimate List of Family Bonding Ideas Checklist!
+For super creative/no-cost ideas made for “real life” grab my Family Time Made Simple Checklist!
 Start your family dates today by CLICKING HERE!

 No matter how good your marriage is right now, you need to make time to be together one on one.
 It doesn’t need to be expensive or involve going out to dinner.
 Get creative and do things you both enjoy, keeping your personalities into consideration.
 Going to the gym to take a class can be a date day if you both love exercise keep the focus on enjoying each other.